 Our continued and future growth largely depends on our ability to successfully open and operate new stores on a profitable basis.
-During fiscal 2011, we opened 61 new stores.
-We intend to continue to grow our number of stores for the foreseeable future, and believe we have the long-term potential to grow our store base to over 1,000 stores in the United States.
-During fiscal 2011, the average investment required to open a typical new store was approximately \$0.9 million.
+During fiscal 2012, we opened 102 new stores.
+We intend to continue to grow our number of stores for the foreseeable future, and believe we have the long-term potential to grow our store base to approximately 1,200 stores in the United States.
+During fiscal 2012, the average investment required to open a typical new store was approximately \$1.0 million.
 This continued expansion could place increased demands on our financial, managerial, operational and administrative resources.
 For example, our planned expansion will require us to increase the number of people we employ as well as to monitor and upgrade our management information and other systems and our distribution infrastructure.
 These increased demands and operating complexities could cause us to operate our business less efficiently and could have a material adverse effect on our business, financial condition, profitability and cash flows.